mlc-ai/mlc-llm/docs/get_started/introduction.rst

                         Note: Separate stop words in the `stop` option with commas (,).
   Multi-line input: Use escape+enter to start a new line.

-  [INST]: What's the meaning of life?
+  user: What's the meaning of life
-  [/INST]:
-  Ah, a question that has puzzled philosophers and theologians for centuries! ...
+  assistant:
+  What a profound and intriguing question!
+While there's no one definitive answer, I'd be happy to help you explore some perspectives on the meaning of life.

+  The concept of the meaning of life has been debated and...

 The figure below shows what run under the hood of this chat CLI command.
 For the first time running the command, there are three major phases.

 - **Phase 1.
-Pre-quantized weight download.** This phase automatically downloads pre-quantized Llama-2 model from `Hugging Face <https://huggingface.co/mlc-ai/Llama-2-7b-chat-hf-q4f16_1-MLC>`_ and saves it to your local cache directory.
+Pre-quantized weight download.** This phase automatically downloads pre-quantized Llama-3 model from `Hugging Face <https://huggingface.co/mlc-ai/Llama-3-8B-Instruct-q4f16_1-MLC>`_ and saves it to your local cache directory.
 - **Phase 2.
-Model compilation.** This phase automatically optimizes the Llama-2 model to accelerate model inference on GPU with techniques of machine learning compilation in `Apache TVM <https://llm.mlc.ai/docs/install/tvm.html>`_ compiler, and generate the binary model library that enables the execution language models on your local GPU.
+Model compilation.** This phase automatically optimizes the Llama-3 model to accelerate model inference on GPU with techniques of machine learning compilation in `Apache TVM <https://llm.mlc.ai/docs/install/tvm.html>`_ compiler, and generate the binary model library that enables the execution language models on your local GPU.
 - **Phase 3.
-Chat runtime.** This phase consumes the model library built in phase 2 and the model weights downloaded in phase 1, launches a platform-native chat runtime to drive the execution of Llama-2 model.
+Chat runtime.** This phase consumes the model library built in phase 2 and the model weights downloaded in phase 1, launches a platform-native chat runtime to drive the execution of Llama-3 model.

 We cache the pre-quantized model weights and compiled model library locally.
 Therefore, phase 1 and 2 will only execute **once** over multiple runs.